grafana/mimir/docs/sources/securing/securing-alertmanager.md

 We recommend hardening the network on which the Alertmanager runs.
 Although hardening the network is out of the scope for Grafana Mimir, Grafana Mimir provides a basic built-in firewall that blocks connections created by Alertmanager receivers:

-- Set `-alertmanager.receivers-firewall-block-cidr-networks` to a comma-separated list of network CIDRs to block in Alertmanager receivers.
+To block specific network addresses in Alertmanager receivers, set `-alertmanager.receivers-firewall-block-cidr-networks` to a comma-separated list of network CIDRs to block.
 - To block private and local addresses in Alertmanager receivers, set `-alertmanager.receivers-firewall-block-private-addresses=true`.

 You can override the Alertmanager built-in firewall settings on a per-tenant basis in the overrides section of the [runtime configuration]({{< relref "../configuring/about-runtime-configuration.md" >}}).